pomponchik/instld/README.md

 Enjoy the regular Python [interactive console mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode)!
 Any libraries that you ask for will be installed within the session, and after exiting it, they will be deleted without a trace.
 You don't need to "clean up" anything after exiting the console.

+In this mode, a [special comment language](#special-comment-language) is fully supported.

 ## Script launch mode

-You can use `instld` to run your script.
+You can use `instld` to run your script from a file.
 To do this, you need to run a command like this in the console:

 ```bash
 instld script.py